Managing your income and how you spend money will give you an accurate financial picture.

-- Roll with the punches: When it comes time to budget, having flexibility in how to spend your income will allow you to roll with life as it happens.
+- Roll with the punches: When it comes time to budget, having flexibility in spending your income will allow you to roll with life as it happens.
 Sometimes you might want to increase or decrease spending in specific categories.
 This budgeting method makes your budget a living organism that will shift over time.
 Instead of trying to fit your income into a pre-defined peg every month, you decide how you want to use your money.

-- Age your money: By spending money in the current month that you earned last month, you free up boatloads of stress and headache.
+- Age your money: By spending money in the current month you earned last month, you free up boatloads of stress and headaches.
 Not only does it add a bit of safety cushion to your regular budget (in addition to your emergency fund), but you no longer have to time monthly expenses with paychecks.
 This idea is a lifesaver!
 It takes time to reach this goal, but this will exponentially simplify your life and provide an extra layer of margin in your finances.

 How I use You Need a Budget

 I highly recommend you link up all accounts that you use for spending and savings.
 That way, you make sure you create budget categories for all expenses.
-With that said, I have not linked up to our retirement and investment account, since I use Personal Capital for tracking those accounts.
+With that said, I have not linked up to our retirement and investment account since I use Personal Capital for tracking those accounts.

 Get One Month Ahead